huihuihui07/Hospital-Management-System/README.md

-# Patient Registration System
+# Hospital Management System

 ## Project Description

-This repository houses a comprehensive Patient Registration System designed for efficient management of patient, doctor, and appointment information within a hospital setting.
+This repository houses a comprehensive Hospital Management System designed for efficient management of patient, doctor, and appointment information within a hospital setting.

 ### Key Features